-Once the current clamp is connected to the ADC-212, switch it on (the green LED should light) and then clamp the jaws around the current-carrying conductor as shown.
+Once the clamp is connected to the scope, switch the clamp on (the green LED should light) and then clamp the jaws around the currentcarrying conductor as shown.

-Using the MI077 Current Clamp with PicoScope
+Using the TA019 current clamp with PicoScope

 The current clamp is calibrated to provide 1 mV of output for every 1 A of measured current.

-You can quickly check that clamp is working by measuring the current drawn when a car's headlamps are switched on.
-To do this, start PicoScope and select the 100 mV range (DC-coupled) on either the scope or the meter.
+You can quickly check that the clamp is working by measuring the current drawn when a car's headlamps are switched on.
+To do this, start PicoScope and select the 100 mV range (DC coupled) on either the scope or the meter.
 Connect the clamp around the ground connection to the car battery.
 With nothing on the car switched on, the reading on PicoScope should be near 0 mV.
-Now switch the headlamps on, and the reading should jump up a few mV (1 mV per A of current drawn).
-If the reading instead jumps down, don't worry-current clamps are directional, so just reverse the clamp on the conductor.
+Now switch the headlamps on, and the reading should jump up a few mV (1 mV per ampere of current drawn.)
+If the reading jumps down, don't worry: current clamps are directional, so just reverse the clamp on the conductor.

-Using PicoScope it is easy to scale the output from the clamp from mV to A. First select Settings | Custom Ranges from the drop down menu and click the Add button.
+Using PicoScope it is easy to scale the output from the clamp from mV to amps.
+First select Settings | Custom Ranges from the drop-down menu and click Add.

 Next, fill in the scaling information as shown on the right.
-This just scales from mV to A and provides a 0 to 600 A range (the maximum the clamp can measure).
-Other ranges can be added in a similar way: for example, for a 0 to 100 A range, change each occurrence of the number 600 to 100.
-More information on scaling can be found in PicoScope's online manual.
+This simply scales from mV to amperes and provides a 0 to 600 A range (the maximum the clamp can measure).
+Other ranges can be added in a similar way.
+For example, for a 0 to 100 A range, change each occurrence of the number 600 to 100.
+There is more information on scaling in PicoScope's on-line manual.